Huelse/SEAL-Python/README.md

 ### Windows

 Visual Studio 2019 or newer is required.
-And use the **x64 Native Tools Command Promptfor Visual Studio 2019**  command prompt to configure and build the Microsoft SEAL library.
+And use the **x64 Native Tools Command Prompt for Visual Studio 2019**  command prompt to configure and build the Microsoft SEAL library.
 It's usually can be found in your Start Menu.

 ```shell
 # Same as above